dolphindonglers/dolphindonglers.github.io/_posts/2025-06-15-do-you-remember.md

 White bell tower.
 Brick roads.
 It smells like old money and Biochem stress.

-Humbug eventually loops back to his dorm.
+Humpbug eventually loops back to his dorm.
 His fingers are cold, but his heart is…less confused.

 Improvement.